kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

 - [ ] **Roadmap change process is documented.**

   <!-- (TOC Evaluation goes here) -->
-  KServe 2024-2025 roadmap is captured at https://github.com/kserve/kserve/blob/master/ROADMAP.md, the [Governance document](https://github.com/kserve/community/blob/main/KSERVE-TECHNICAL-CHARTER.md) does not seem to cover how the Roadmap is created or how changes to project roadmap is handled.
+  KServe 2024-2025 roadmap is captured at <https://github.com/kserve/kserve/blob/master/ROADMAP.md>, the [Governance document](https://github.com/kserve/community/blob/main/KSERVE-TECHNICAL-CHARTER.md) does not seem to cover how the Roadmap is created or how changes to project roadmap is handled.

-  **TODO for KServe Team:** It is not mandatory, but recommended to document the Roadmap change process.
+  It is not mandatory for incubation, but recommended to document the Roadmap change process.

 - [x] **History of regular, quality releases.**

   <!-- (TOC Evaluation goes here) -->
   KServe follows quarterly releases as per <https://github.com/kserve/kserve/releases> and <https://github.com/kserve/kserve/tags>.
 Even though the release process from a development perspective is captured under: <https://github.com/kserve/kserve/blob/master/release/RELEASE_PROCESS_v2.md>, it is recommended to document at a high level the frequency/type of releases and support windows also.

 ### Required

 - [x] **Document project goals and objectives that illustrate the project’s differentiation in the Cloud Native landscape as well as outlines how this project fulfills an outstanding need and/or solves a problem differently.**